PubInv/gpap/README.md

 ### Message id

 If a curly braced string occurs, it is taken to be a message id.
 It must be a hexadecimal number in lower case or upper case.
 The message id may be a serial number or a hash code, but it signifies the specific instance of this alarm occurring.
+It is limited to at most 10 digits.

 Example: